AitorTT/glossary-checker/README.md

 # Glossary Compliance Checker

 A Python tool that verifies translations against an approved glossary.
-It scans bilingual documents (Excel, SDLXLIFF) and flags segments where glossary terms are missing, mistranslated, or inconsistent — helping translators and reviewers maintain terminology consistency.
+It scans bilingual documents (Excel, SDLXLIFF) and flags segments where glossary terms are missing.

 ## Features